onfido/onfido-android-sdk/README.md

 `colorAccent`: Defines the color of the `FloatingActionButton` which allows the user to move between steps, as well as some details on the alert dialogs shown during the flow

+## More Information

+Further information about the underlying Onfido API is available in our documentation [here](https://onfido.com/documentation).